vinihiga/vinihiga/README.md

 ### Hi there, I'm Vini! 👋

-I work as Mid level iOS Software Engineer for @CI&T, also I have integrated the Open Banking system for @Itau.
-I'm an alumni from Apple - Developer Academy course and from Pontífica Universidade Católica de Campinas (major in Software Engineering).
+I work as Mid level iOS Software Engineer for @CIANDT.
+I have integrated the Open Banking's system for @Itau.

+Alumni from Apple's - Developer Academy and from Pontífica Universidade Católica de Campinas (bachelor in Software Engineering).

 On my spare time, I like to create articles and some Proof of Concepts (PoCs) for iOS & Android, robotics stuff, also videogames (e.g. PC, Mac, iOS, Android, Playstation, Nintendo, Xbox...).

 ### 🌱 I'm currently working on ...
-- iOS Apps for @Itau in Latin America.
+- iOS Apps for @CIANDT.
 - Android & iOS apps for an non-profit organization in my city (@projetogavepucc).

 ### 📫 How to reach me: